 Now, there are some of us who buy cameras for love of technology.
 You’re in it for the gear, not the craft.
 That’s fine.
 However, if you are in photography for the craft, try treating your DSLR more like a film camera.
 Buy one and forget about upgrading for a few years.
 Focus on your craft.
 Most likely, you will become a much better photographer!

 Why You Should (Almost) Always Buy Used Camera Gear

 Why not?
-Digital photography reached a level of maturity nearly a decade ago that makes any gear introduced since then largely superfluous.
+Digital photography reached a level of maturity over a decade ago that makes any gear introduced since then largely superfluous.
 If you want to do photography on a budget take heart!
 You do not need the latest and greatest camera gear to create amazing photos!
 A DSLR camera body with 10-12 megapixels from any major manufacturer of the past decade will have all of the capability most photographers require.
-Camera upgrades are driven by marketing principles that demand new models be released every year.
-The incremental improvements made are not needed by most of us.
+The incremental improvements made in newer camera models are not needed by most of us.
 This is especially true of camera lenses.
 You can find lenses made nearly 40 years ago that will produce high-quality results for a fraction of the price of their new equivalents.